History of European Jews in the Middle Ages: Spain

 As in Slavic countries, so also under Muslim rule, the persecuted Jews often found a humane reception, especially from the 8th century onward on the Iberian peninsula.
 But even as early as the 13th century the Arabs could no longer offer a real resistance to the advancing force of Christian kings; and with the fall of political power Arabic culture declined, after having been transmitted to the Occident at about the same period, chiefly through the Jews in the north of Spain and in the south of France.
 At that time there was no field of learning the Spanish Jews did not cultivate.
 They studied the secular sciences with the same zeal as the Bible and Talmud.

 But the growing influence of the Church gradually crowded them out of this advantageous position.
 At first, the attempt was made to win them to Christianity through writings and religious disputations; and when these attempts failed they were ever more and more restricted in the exercise of their civil rights.
 Soon they were obliged to live in separate quarters of the cities and to wear humiliating badges on their clothing.
 Thereby they were made a prey to the scorn and hatred of their fellow citizens.
 In 1391, when a fanatical mob killed four thousand Jews in Seville alone, many in their fright sought refuge in baptism.
 And although they often continued to observe in secret the laws of their fathers the Inquisition soon rooted out these pretended Christians or Marranos.
 Thousands were thrown into prison, tortured, and burned, until a project was formed to sweep all Spain clean of unbelievers.
-The plan matured when in 1492 the last Moorish fortress fell into the hands of the Christians.
+The plan matured when in 1492 the last Moorish fortress, Granada, fell into the hands of the Christians.
 Queen Isabella of Spain issued an edict banishing all Jews from Spain for acts of, ‘a serious a detestable crime,’ a reference to the purported ritual murder of the infant Christopher of La Guardia, which was tried in court in 1491, and who was later made into a Saint.
 Many of the Jews fled to the Balkan peninsula, where a few decades before Ottoman Turks had won a victory over the Cross.
 Sultan Bayazid II of the Ottoman Empire, learning about the expulsion of Jews from Spain, dispatched the Ottoman Navy to bring the Jews safely to Ottoman lands, mainly to the cities of Salonica (currently in Greece) and Smyrna (currently in Turkey).
 Judeo-Spanish also known as Ladino (a form of medieval Spanish influenced by Hebrew) was widely spoken amongst some of the Jewish communities in Europe since the 15th century.